dwyl/phoenix-todo-list-tutorial/api.md

   end
 ```

-We are creating a pipeline `:api`
+This creates a pipeline `:api`
-that only accepts requests headers that
+that only accepts requests for `JSON` data.
-accept JSON objects.

 We have also added a scope.
 All routes starting with `/api`